 This Forward-thinking and ambitious SEN School located in Birmingham caters for students aged 3-11 with Autism Spectrum Condition (ASC).
 They are a small special school who pride themselves in creating a trustworthy, motivating and nurturing atmosphere where every pupil is encouraged and inspired to achieve their potential and develop a love of learning.
 This ambitious and principled school always work to the best of their ability instilling a ‘can do’ attitude by encouraging others to share knowledge skills and expertise.
 In order to seek educational excellence, they maintain consistence with the approach to any issues they are faced with.

 · PGCE, Qualified Teacher Status or equivalent teaching qualification and evidence of in-service training is essential for this role.

-· Experience teaching Primary SEN (especially ASC) is essential.
+· Experience teaching SEN is essential.

 · Minimum 1 years’ experience working with children and young people in the last 5 years including those identified with special needs · Experience of adhering and contributing to Educational Health Care Plans (EHCP), Annual Reviews and Behaviour Support Plans